pyglet/pyglet/doc/programming_guide/rendering.rst

         with ubo as window_block:
             window_block.projection[:] = new_matrix

 You can also create multiple :py:class:`~pyglet.graphics.shader.UniformBufferObject` instances if you need to swap between different sets of data.
-Calling :py:meth:`~pyglet.graphics.shader.UniformBufferObject.bind` will bind the associated buffer data to the Uniform Block.
+Calling :py:meth:`~pyglet.graphics.shader.UniformBufferObject.bind` will bind the buffers data to the associated binding point.

 There may come a point where you don't want a specific :py:class:`~pyglet.graphics.shader.ShaderProgram`, or a group of them, to use the same uniform data set as the rest of your shaders.
-At this point, you will have to modify the binding point of those Uniform Block's to one that is unused.
+At this point, you will have to modify the binding point of those Uniform Blocks to one that is unused.
 This can be done through :py:meth:`~pyglet.graphics.shader.UniformBlock.set_binding`.
 Once the binding has been set, you will have to create a new :py:class:`~pyglet.graphics.shader.UniformBufferObject` using the :py:meth:`~pyglet.graphics.shader.UniformBlock.create_ubo` method again and supply it with your new data set.

-.. warning:: It is recommended you do not re-use any established binding points already set, as this may cause unexpected behavior.
-A warning will be produced if this occurs.
+.. warning:: When assigning custom binding points through py:meth:`~pyglet.graphics.shader.UniformBlock.set_binding`, it is recommended to use an unassigned binding point, as unexpected behavior may occur.
+A warning will be output if such a collision occurs.

              The maximum binding point value is determined by the hardware.
 This can be retrieved by calling :py:func:`~pyglet.graphics.shader.get_maximum_binding_count`.
 It is recommended to use a number higher than the amount of Uniform Blocks in your application to prevent collisions.